imfl/data-mining/README.md

 As an initial attempt in the academic community, I introduced DTW into MP.

-The main challenge is -- the time complexity for computing DTW is high even for a single pair of points.
-It is infeasible to compute all the pairs in a matrix.
+The main challenge is -- the time complexity for computing DTW is sizeable even for a single pair of points.
+It is infeasible to compute them for all the pairs in a matrix.

 My originalities are